Price Matching

 In stock

-Sram cassette technology optimized for MTB.
+Cassette technology optimized for MTB.
 More reliable.
-M..
+More d..

 SRAM was founded on a single product in 1987 and introduced the Grip Shift (or twist shift) shifter to the road bike market in 1988.
 In 1991 that technology was adapted for mountain bikes, and SRAM quickly grew.